Aérospatiale Gazelle: United Kingdom

 In 1973, 142 aircraft were on order by the UK, out of a then-intended fleet of 250.
 No. 660 Squadron AAC, based in Salamanca Barracks, Germany, was the first British Army unit to be equipped with Gazelles, entering operational service on 6 July 1974.
 The Gazelles, replacements for the Sioux, were assigned the roles of reconnaissance, troop deployment, direction of artillery fire, casualty evacuation and anti-tank operations.
-In August 1974, 30 were based at CFS Tern Hill for RAF helicopter training.
+In August 1974, 30 were based at RAF Ternhill for RAF helicopter training.

 The Royal Navy's Gazelles entered service in December 1974 with 705 Naval Air Squadron, Culdrose, to provide all-through flying training in preparation for the Westland Lynx's service entry.
 A total of 23 Gazelles were ordered for Culdrose.
 Army-owned AH.1s also entered service with 3 Commando Brigade Air Squadron (3 CBAS) of the Royal Marines and later, the Commando Helicopter Force (CHF) of the Fleet Air Arm, where they operated as utility and reconnaissance helicopters in support of the Royal Marines.
 The 12 Gazelles for 3 CBAS had entered service in 1975, by which time, there were 310 Gazelles on order for the British military.